 Every Saturday morning we have our routine.
 After feeding my two-year-old her second breakfast of the day, I patiently wait for the clock to strike 9 a.m.
 It’s now time to Facetime, aka video chat.

 We usually start with Claire’s great aunt Elaine in Kansas.
 Over Facetime, we review everything Claire has eaten that morning, her exploding vocabulary, her daycare antics and weekend plans.
 Auntie Elaine relishes every minute detail, but mostly she loves seeing her great niece.
 They blow kisses, wave hello and goodbye, and Claire gets a chance to show off her killer dance moves.
 It’s a win-win-win.
 Auntie Elaine gets to spend time with her great niece, Claire gets to interact with family she rarely is able to visit, and I occupy my rambunctious toddler for a few blissful moments.

 Despite growing internet use, older adults could benefit from some assistance.
-The majority of seniors say they need help when it comes to using new digital devices.1 In addition, among those 65+ who are online but don’t use social media, 56 percent say they would need help to create a Facebook, Pinterest or other social media account.1
+The majority of seniors say they need help when it comes to using new digital devices.
+In addition, older adults with disabilities are less likely to have internet in their home or use digital devices such as a tablet or smartphone.

-So if there is an older adult in your life who would enjoy going online, help them out!
-Studies show seniors who use social networking sites socialize more frequently with friends and family.1
+So, if there is an older adult in your life who would enjoy going online, help them out!
+Studies show seniors who use social networking sites socialize more frequently with friends and family.

 While Facetime and social media can’t replace in-person contact, the technology is an amazing supplement and helps bridge the gap between visits.
 Auntie Elaine lives 900 miles away and trips to Kansas are few and far between, but through Facetime we can “see” each other every week.

 Editor’s note: This article was originally published Aug.
 31, 2016.
 It has been revamped and updated for accuracy and comprehensiveness.